circinusX1/rssh_client/README.md

           * The XTEA was added during tests when I did not use https.
 Is useless now.

    * Install from binaries
       * run install.sh.
-This installs mylinuz as a service.
-Write down the device ID or cat /etc/.mylinuz.com, then go to  https://mylinuz.com and log on.
+This installs mylinux.mine.nu as a service.
+Write down the device ID or cat /etc/.mylinux.mine.nu, then go to  https://mylinux.mine.nu and log on.
       * Check /var/log/meeiotrev.log for Device client logs
       * If you have multiple devices use the same username and password when running install.sh.

   * Sessions
      * The reverse shell tunel is open to the server as long you keep the web shell terminal window open.
          *  A connection stays alive maximum 10 minutes (if there is shell traffic).
-         *  If there is no activity the service mylinuz.com will dropp  the connection in 1 minute.
+         *  If there is no activity the service mylinux.mine.nu will dropp  the connection in 1 minute.
 ---

   * How secure.